 10506: Waterman 0512½ PSF: early black hard rubber clipless lever-filler with rose gold filled "Gothic" pattern overlay, 13.5 cm long; one of Waterman's first lever-fillers, with narrow raised barrel threads and two-piece sprung pressure bar.
-Imprints on hard rubber posting end are mostly worn away, commensurate wear to overlay, initials on indicia.
+Imprints on hard rubber posting end are mostly worn away, commensurate wear to overlay, initials on barrel.
 Long-tined New York #2 nib is a wet writer and very soft, should be used with a light hand.

 8645: Waterman pencil: black chased hard rubber ringtop, 9.9 cm long, gold filled trim, crisp and dark, scratch through "PAT.
 APL'D FOR" imprint, uses 1.1 mm lead; matches 52 1/2 V or 42 1/2 V pen.

-8622: Waterman pencil: black chased hard rubber ringtop, 9.9 cm long, gold filled trim, crisp and glossy, "PAT.
-APL'D FOR" imprint, uses 1.1 mm lead; matches 52 1/2 V or 42 1/2 V pen, comes with spring-retracting pin-on chain.
+15338: Waterman pencil: red hard rubber ringtop, 10 cm long, gold filled trim, marked "PAT.
+APL'D FOR", uses 1.1 mm lead; matches 52˝V or 42˝V pen.

 10178: Waterman pencil: black hard rubber with gold filled "Sheraton" pattern overlay, 13.1 cm long; early production, uses 1.1 mm lead, next to no wear, minimal fading to hard rubber, but name on barrel and scattered pinprick blistering on the overlay (see details).